Gainesville Housing Database · New Construction

 Builder warranty termsStructural usually 10 yr; workmanship 1 yrVaries by builder

-Lot premiumPremium lots cost extra on top of base price$5K-$60K
+Lot premiumPremium lots cost extra on top of base priceHighly variable — verify specific lot

-Closing timelineNew construction can slipPlan +30-60 days buffer
+Closing timelineNew construction can slipPlan a buffer; verify with builder

 Always verify the specific lot's CDD assessment, HOA fee, and lot premium before contract.